b-u-n/tuf-resil/README.md

 `{error, breakerState, failures, successes, tries, props}`

+It would be wise to have a single error handler for all functions. :)

 ### Example

 ```
 import TUF from 'tuf-resil';

+//Setup any options
 const axiosLocalhostTUFInstance = TUF({
     retries: 3,
     backoff: 1000,